diogoff/qstvec/README.md

 **qstvec** is a Python code for approximate simulation of quantum circuits based on a sparse and truncated state vector representation.

-It was originally developed for peaked circuits, where the goal is to find the most probable bit string.
+It was originally developed for peaked circuits, where the goal is to find the most probable output bit string.

 ## Examples